 In connection with the acquisition of Sparbank (2010) and Amagerbanken (2011), the Group took over some of the exposures that were individually impaired and some of these exposures are a part of the continued operation.
 These impairments are recognised as part of the purchase price for the acquired exposures.
-In 2020 DKK 57.4m of the impairments reflected in the table above are individual impairments recognised up to 12 months after the acquisition of the relevant exposure.
+In 2023 DKK 1m of the impairments reflected in the table below are individual impairments recognised up to 12 months after the acquisition of the relevant exposure.